Chern-Simons gravitational term coupled to a spectator field: Computation of the cubic Lagrangian

 For the purpose of the computations we will perform in the next section, it is convenient to convert the interactions in Fourier space, and use the last equation of Eqs. \eqref{eq:circ_identities} and $a \simeq - 1/H\tau$.
 We get

 and

-Here the tensor perturbations have been decomposed in terms of their polarization tensor $e^{\lambda}_{ij}$ and their mode-functions $h_{\lambda}$.
+Here the tensor perturbations have been decomposed in terms of their polarization tensor $e^{\lambda}_{ij}$ and their mode-functions $h_{\lambda}$, and the sum over the polarization indexes is understood.
 From these equations, we see the appearance of the helicity-dependent factor $\alpha_{\lambda}$, which explicitly signals the breaking of parity symmetry.
 As a result, scalar perturbations mix in a different way with tensor perturbations depending on the helicity of the tensor perturbations in the interaction.